MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android.md

 * `android.permission.USE_CREDENTIALS`

-The Azure Active Directory Authentication Library ([ADAL](/azure/active-directory/azuread-dev/active-directory-authentication-libraries)) requires these permissions to perform brokered authentication.
+The Azure Active Directory Authentication Library ([ADAL](https://azure.microsoft.com/documentation/articles/active-directory-authentication-libraries/)) requires these permissions to perform brokered authentication.
 If these permissions are not granted to the app or are revoked by the user, authentication flows that require the broker (the Company Portal app) will be disabled.

-> [!NOTE]
-> Azure Active Directory (Azure AD) Authentication Library (ADAL) and Azure AD Graph API will be deprecated.
-For more information, see [Update your applications to use Microsoft Authentication Library (MSAL) and Microsoft Graph API](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/update-your-applications-to-use-microsoft-authentication-library/ba-p/1257363).

 ## Logging